DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

-It is unrealistic to expect households to carry out the various steps independently, given their limited access to telephones and knowledge of the processes, combined with the NBNCo and (some) ISP staff’s relatively-uninformed perceptions of remote community circumstances.
+It is unrealistic to expect households to carry out the various steps independently, given their limited access to telephones and knowledge of the processes, combined with the NBNCo and (some) ISP staff’s relatively uninformed perceptions of remote community circumstances.

 In particular, billing proved to be one of the biggest obstacles to satellite internet services.
 Despite the willingness of some community